nimblegeek/Learning-Feed-PoC/README.md

 ## Packages

 Because this template uses Vite to build your code, you can add install and use npm packages.
-Simple open the Packager tool to search and manage your packages.
+Simply open the Packager tool to search and manage your packages.

 ## Learn More